krvmb/Stego_Grad_Project/LinkedIn/Article/README.md

  14  18  19  20  22  20  21  20
 ```

-And we found evidence of sub-sampling on the chrominance components.
 For every file uploaded and downloaded from LinkedIn exhibited the same quantization table for the chrominance components.
 ```
   3   4   5   9  20  20  20  20
   4   4   5  13  20  20  20  20